openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 #.
 Perform a cold boot of the MPS3.

 #.
-On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message ``Press any key to stop``.
+On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message ``Hit any key to stop autoboot``.

     .. warning::